Due to COVID-19, travel guidelines are subject to change.

 - Serving on a panel or being a discussant

 - Chairing a session

 Faculty wishing to present their research do not need to have an acceptance letter in hand.
 The committee may rank proposals as if they were already accepted, but such proposals ultimately might not be funded if their papers or other scholarly presentations are not accepted.

 Furthermore, the committee will give higher priority to tenure-track and tenured professors who have not yet reached the rank of professor, since these faculty have greater need for opportunities to present their research.

-Faculty who need to travel for administrative purposes—to work on accreditation, for instance—are eligible for funding from Academic Affairs; they should send the standard travel request fund to the dean’s office and attach a note explaining the nature of the administrative travel.
+Faculty who need to travel for administrative purposes—to work on accreditation, for instance—are eligible for funding from Academic Affairs; they should submit the standard Chrome River Preapproval and attach a note explaining the nature of the administrative travel.

-To request supplemental funding, faculty will use the standard Travel Request Form.
+To request supplemental funding, CAS faculty must complete a Qualtrics survey and a Preapproval in Chrome River.
 They will need to include the following pieces of information with the requested attached documentation demonstrating the purpose of travel.

 - Purpose of travel – Please carefully describe the purpose of travel as this information will be used by the committee to determine the recommendation for funding.
 (Example: “Present paper at SERMACS” or “Chair session at MLA conference.”)

 - Additional funding sources if any